 Visiting romantic places with your boyfriend will give you two long-lasting benefits: 1) wonderful romantic memories, and 2) a great excuse to get to know Boston better.

 Part of what makes Boston romantic is that it's old - so in almost every neighborhood, you can see lots of beautiful historic buildings, cobblestone streets, narrow lanes and alleys, and small but wonderful restaurants.

 Take advantage of Boston's compact size by walking around and exploring the city together.

-The following list includes my favorite suggestions for romantic places and things to do during the holiday season, plus plenty of other fun activities and events that will feel romantic when you're with someone special.
+The following list includes eight suggestions for romantic places and things to do during the holiday season, plus a few other fun activities and events that will feel romantic when you're with someone special.